ryanwa18/spotipi/README.md

 * Create a new application within the [Spotify developer dashboard](https://developer.spotify.com/dashboard/applications) <br />
 * Edit the settings of the application within the dashboard.
     * Set the redirect uri to any local url such as http://127.0.0.1/callback
-* Before logging into the raspberry pi, you will need to generate an authentication token.
-* To do this, you are going to want to clone my spotipi repository on your main computer with access to a web browser.
+* First step is to ssh to your raspberry pi to clone the repository
 ```
 git clone  https://github.com/ryanwa18/spotipi.git
 ```